How do I see angler reports?

-You can see individual trips if your friend shares one on Facebook or if it's featured on the home page or if your friend emails you a link and so on.
-Log in or become a member in order to access the searchable list of all trips.
+You can see angler reports if your friend shares one on Facebook or if it's featured on the home page or if your friend emails you a link and so on.
+Log in or become a member in order to access the searchable list of all fishing reports.
 There's no charge and we don't give out your info.

-If I share a trip on CFR, can I share it on social media too?
+If I share a report on CFR, can I share it on social media too?

 Yes, and please do.
-Even users who aren't members will be able to take a look if you share a link directly to your trip.
+Even users who aren't members will be able to take a look if you share a link directly to your report.

-What should I include when I share a trip?
+What should I include when I share a report?

 Everyone loves pictures.
 You can link to YouTube if you made a video, or to a blog if you want.
 But above all, we hope you'll post a sentence or two about the type of fish you caught and how you found them or tempted them into your hands.
 Help the next guy out just a bit.

-Won't sharing about a good trip ruin my favorite fishing place?
+Won't reporting about good fishing ruin my favorite spot?

 Not really.
 Popular rivers and lakes don't get ruined overnight, and we don't want a map to your grandpa's secret Shangri-La.
 It's totally up to you how much detail you share about where you were fishing.
 We just ask for a State and a County, but hopefully you'll at least mention what type of body of water you were on.
 The main point of CFR is to help anglers know when the fishing is good (like spawning season for crappie) and how to catch more fish (maybe someone is learning to fly fish for the first time).

-What's the difference between a trip and a report?
+What's the difference between an angler report and a full report?

-Trips are basically the story of a single fishing outing and may help others learn specific methods to catch fish, or maybe just show off a particularly great catch.
-Maybe a trip is just fun to read about, or maybe it'll help someone find success fly fishing for the first time.
-On the other hand, reports are a more general compilation that attempt to keep anglers informed of conditions at popular destinations.
+Angler reports are the story of a single fishing outing and may help others learn specific methods to catch fish, or maybe just show off a particularly great catch.
+An angler report may just be fun to read about, or maybe it'll help someone find success doing something new for the first time.
+On the other hand, full reports are a more general compilation that attempt to keep anglers informed of major conditions at popular destinations.
 We're not giving away secret spots, but if a boat launch is not accessible, or the ice has melted for the season, or a river is flooded in the spring, or if the fish have started spawning... you get the idea.
 We feel it's worth keeping anglers informed.
-Some reports are compiled by CFR, and some reports will be found on other sites.
+Some full reports are compiled by CFR, and some full reports will be links to other sites.
+Oh, and best of all, full reports are open to everyone to check out; member or no.

 What areas are covered by CFR?